 - Removing specific USB devices (most notably audio) to lessen power loads.

 - Temporarily Disable Security software ( Antivirus ) if installed.

-Again Sometimes unnecessary startup programs ( running on background) cause the issue.
+Again Sometimes unnecessary startup programs (running on the background) cause the issue.
 Simply open Task Manager, select the Startup tab and Disable all unnecessary programs in order to prevent them from starting with the system.

-Shutdown the laptop (using the power button) Disconnect the Power adapter ( if connected ) And remove the Battery.
-Then press and hold the Power button for 30 Sec, Now Insert the Battery and Start windows normally wait 15 minutes and check there is no more overheating issue.
+Shut down the laptop (using the power button) Disconnect the Power adapter ( if connected ) And remove the Battery.
+Then press and hold the Power button for 30 Sec, Now Insert the Battery and Start the windows normally wait 15 minutes and check there is no more overheating issue.

 Use Power troubleshooter to check issues

 Run the Windows power troubleshooter and let windows to check and fix the problem itself.
-This will fix the problem if any incorrect power configuration causing the issue.
+This will fix the problem if any incorrect power configuration causes the issue.
 To run the troubleshooter:

-Click on Start menu search, type Troubleshoot and hit the enter key.
+Click on the Start menu search, type Troubleshoot and hit the enter key.
 A new window opens, Scroll down and select Power.
-Then click on Run the Troubleshooter and Fallow on screen instructions.
-This will Find and fix problems with your Laptops Power configuration setting to conserve power, extend battery life and fix if overheating issue caused by incorrect power configuration.
+Then click on Run the Troubleshooter and Fallow on-screen instructions.
+This will Find and fix problems with your Laptops Power configuration setting to conserve power, extend battery life and fix overheating issues caused by incorrect power configuration.

 Change the power plan settings